Alumni Corner

 Kristin Dolan ’18

 Alongside Marco Schaden and Matt Rzodkiewicz, Kristin helped establish Center Field as the Managing Editor in 2018.
 After graduating from Marist, she served as the Club Social Operations Coordinator for the National Football League (NFL) before enrolling in law school.
-This May Kristin will be graduating with her J.D., concentrating in Sports Law, from Villanova University and her Certificate in Dispute Resolution from Pepperdine University.
-She hopes to use her legal education and passion for athlete advocacy to serve as legal counsel for a sports organization.
+In May 2022, Kristin graduated from Villanova University with her Juris Doctor, concentrating in Sports Law, and also received her Certificate in Dispute Resolution from Pepperdine University.
+Kristin is currently the Legal Manager for Athlete Partnerships at Fanatics Collectibles and previously served as Legal Counsel for Playfly Sports.
+Connect with Kristin here.

 Nick Rudzewick ’18